boonlogic/amber-javascript-sdk/docs/DefaultApi.md

 //authorize-amber-pool.apiKeyPrefix = 'Token';

 let apiInstance = new AmberApiServer.DefaultApi();
-let body = new AmberApiServer.PostSensorRequest(); // PostSensorRequest | Label for new sensor instance to be created
+let body = new AmberApiServer.Body3(); // Body3 | Label for new sensor instance to be created

 apiInstance.postSensor(body, (error, data, response) => {
   if (error) {